CxO

 recruits individuals capable of

-serving as CEO's and COO's of
+serving as CEO's and COO's at

 companies in a vast array of